kbpark824/mat-time/README.md

 - **Unified Search**: Find any training session across your entire history instantly
 - **Pro Features**: Advanced analytics, seminar tracking, and competition logging for serious practitioners

-**Perfect for**: BJJ practitioners, martial arts students, academy owners, and anyone serious about tracking their training progression.
+**Perfect for**: BJJ practitioners, BJJ competitors, and anyone serious about tracking their training progression.

 ---